 - emotions rather than features – while you may be making calculated decisions when buying e.g. software for your business, when purchasing goods like clothes, make-up, or presents – you will think of how the purchase will make you look and feel rather than specific features of the product; we also tend to make more irrational and impulse choices when shopping for ourselves: e.g. ‘This will look great on me!‘, ‘I have had a bad day, this will cheer me up‘; ‘I’ve worked so hard this year – I deserve it;’

 Advertisements of perfumes are a great example of B2C marketing – they often exploit stereotypes to evoke basic human instincts and feelings of desire etc. – just watch these enthralling banned perfume ads here!

 So – how can you use this for your newsletters?

-Make sure they also appeal to these sentiments – evoke emotions, focus on building relationships, brand loyalty and evoking desire.
+Make sure they also appeal to these sentiments – evoke emotions, focus on building relationships, and brand loyalty, and evoke desire.
 You can best do it by telling compelling stories.

 The trick that always works in B2C email marketing – discounts

-Discounts are one of the strongest motivations why consumers subscriber to B2C newlsetters: 42.3% of Americans say they subscribe to newsletters to receive discounts, and 62% complete purchase if they get personalised discount vouchers:
+Discounts are one of the strongest motivations why consumers subscribe to B2C newsletters: 42.3% of Americans say they subscribe to newsletters to receive discounts, and 62% complete purchases if they get personalized discount vouchers: